waku-org/docs.waku.org/docs/guides/js-waku/build-waku-react.md

 ## Create a Light Node

-Use the `useCreateLightNode()` function to create a light node helper hook and specify the [protocols](/overview/concepts/protocols) for remote peers:
+Use the `useCreateLightNode()` hook to create a light node and specify the [protocols](/overview/concepts/protocols) for remote peers:

 ```js title="App.js"
 import { useCreateLightNode } from "@waku/react";